InzamamShaikh567/CatLoad/README.md

 Supports YouTube, YouTube Shorts, TikTok, Instagram, Reddit and [thousands of other sites](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md) via yt-dlp.

-Everything runs locally on your machine - no cloud,no login, no accounts, no tracking.
+Everything runs locally on your machine - no cloud, no login, no accounts, no tracking and support for Cookies.txt.

 </div>